kubeflow/examples/openvaccine-kaggle-competition/Readme.md

 # Objective

-This example is based on the Titanic OpenVaccine competition.
+This example is based on the Titanic OpenVaccine competition (https://www.kaggle.com/c/stanford-covid-vaccine).
 The objective of this exercise is to develop models and design rules for RNA degradation.

 ## Environment